 1. Qualification images

-Visually show recipients the medical credentials you've worked so hard to achieve to further showcase your expertise.
+Visually show recipients the medical credentials you’ve worked hard for by including certifications in your email signature to showcase your expertise further.

 2. Professional photo

 If it’s appropriate, include a headshot photo image of yourself.
 A doctor email signature always carries more weight if recipients can put a face to a name.
 It also adds a level of personalization that you don’t often get over email.

 3. Social media icons

 Provide links to your hospital/medical practice’s social media accounts.
 If you are personally active on social media, link to your own LinkedIn and Twitter profiles.

 Offer important content to recipients with graphical display banners.
 For example, you could point patients to COVID-19 health information, important news you want to highlight, or an upcoming event.